freenet/web/hugo-site/content/faq/index.md

 into their applications, which can necessitate additional components and setup for end-users.
 These systems provide the building blocks, but developers and users must manage the integration and operation of these components themselves.

----

-This version maintains the clarity of your original draft while improving readability and emphasizing Freenet's unique advantages.

 # Who is behind Freenet? {#who-is-behind-freenet}